-Two British best friends and in-laws Dawn and Jackie work together at a factory.
-When Dawn is diagnosed with a brain tumor Jackie shares $100,000 she's got from her secret lover with Dawn to fulfil her dream - a visit to Las Vegas.
-They buy two tickets and fly there..
-Written by
+Two British best friends and in-laws, Dawn (Brenda Blethyn) and Jackie (Dame Julie Walters), work together at a factory.
+When Dawn is diagnosed with a brain tumor, Jackie shares one hundred thousand dollars she received from her secret lover with Dawn, to fulfill her dream - a visit to Las Vegas.
+They buy two tickets and fly there.

 Was this review helpful to you?